Ethyl Alcohol: Science of Solvents & Booze

 Ethyl alcohol, or ethanol, is the primary ingredient in alcoholic beverages.
 A clear, colorless liquid, it has a chemical formula of C₂H₅OH, and is classified as a simple alcohol.
 There is nothing simple about alcohol.

-Ethyl alcohol is typically produced through fermentation of sugars by yeast.
+Ethyl alcohol can be produced through fermentation of sugars by yeast.
 This process converts sugar into alcohol and carbon dioxide.
 The alcohol is then distilled to increase its concentration, resulting in production of ethyl alcohol.

 It's highly flammable but doesn't catch fire itself.
 Instead its fumes burst into flame (reason behind the warnings not to use nail polish remover near any kind of fire or heat source).
 Ethanol is produced through two main processes: fermentation and synthetic.